cartesi/machine-emulator-sdk/README.md

 - **fs**: builds the rootfs.ext2 image (requires toolchain)
 - **kernel**: builds the kernel image (requires toolchain)

+If you want to test the emulator you use:

+- **run-tests**: runs the emulator tests (requires emulator and tests)

+If you want install the SDK artifacts:

+- **install**: installs the SDK artifacts (requires emulator, rom, tests, fs and kernel)

 If you want to use the linux environments you can also use the following targets:

 - **toolchain-env**: enters the docker image-toolchain environment